wp-plugins/addthis-follow/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Better compatibility with other AddThis plugins.

 = 1.2.2 =
-* Linkedin Company profile support, Bug fixes
+Linkedin Company profile support, Bug fixes

 = 1.2.1 =
-* Bug fixes
+Bug fixes

 = 1.1 =
-* Updated UI on widget setup and widget framework
+Updated UI on widget setup and widget framework

 = 1.0.0 =
-* If you're upgrading to this, you are super special
+If you're upgrading to this, you are super special